Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Experimental Methodology

 There are two standard ways to calculate correlations in the summarization literature: summary-level and system-level.
 Assume $x^j_i$ and $y^j_i$ are two scores of metrics $X$ and $Y$ for the summary output by system $i \in \{1, \dots, N\}$ on input $j \in \{1, \dots, M\}$.
 The summary-level correlation is calculated between the scores for each \emph{summary} for the same input, then averaged across inputs: {

 }where $\textsc{Corr}(\cdot)$ calculates some correlation coefficient, typically Pearson $r$, Spearman $\rho$, or Kendall $\tau$.
 Summary-level correlation measures how similarly $X$ and $Y$ rank summaries per-input.
-In contrast, the system-level correlation is calculated between the scores for each \emph{system} (typically the average score across the inputs): {
+In contrast, the system-level correlation is calculated between the scores for each \emph{system} (typically the average score across the inputs):

-}It measures how similarly $X$ and $Y$ rank summarization systems.
+It measures how similarly $X$ and $Y$ rank summarization systems.

-In this work, we examine how well evaluation metrics estimate the content quality of a summary.
-The benchmark datasets for this task are TAC'08 and '09 \citep{Dang2008,Dang2009}, which consist of 48/44 multi-document summarization instances, each with 4 reference summaries written by human annotators.
-Domain-expert judges rated the summaries output by 58/55 models for each input on a scale of 1 to 5 based on how well they respond to an information need included in the task description.
-Our experiments calculate the correlations of the metrics to this responsiveness score for the 58/55 model summarizers and 48/44 instances.
+In this work, we examine how well evaluation metrics estimate the content quality of a summary using three English summarization datasets: the benchmark TAC'08 and '09 datasets \citep{Dang2008,Dang2009} as well as the subset of the CNN/DM dataset \citep{Nallapati2016} which was annotated by \citet{Fabbri2020}.

+The TAC datasets consist of 48/44 multi-document summarization instances, each with 4 reference summaries written by human annotators.
+Domain-expert judges rated the summaries output by 58/55 extractive models for each input on a scale of 1 to 5 based on how well they respond to an information need included in the task description.
+Each summary is also assigned a Pyramid Score \citep{Nenkova2004} using a Pyramid constructed from the 4 reference summaries.
+Our experiments on TAC calculate the correlations of the metrics to the responsiveness score for the 58/55 model summarizers and 48/44 instances.

+The annotations provided by \citet{Fabbri2020} on the single-document summarization CNN/DM dataset score the outputs of 16 models across 100 instances.
+The models are a mixture of extractive and abstractive approaches, and each instance has 1 reference summary. \citet{Fabbri2020} collected relevance scores from 3 expert annotators that captures if the summary contains important content from the input document.
+Our experiments report the correlation between the metrics' scores and the expert relevance judgments.